William A. Barclay

 William Anson Barclay (born January 5, 1969) is an American politician and attorney from the State of New York.
 A Republican, he has served in the New York State Assembly since 2003.
-In January 2020, Barclay was elected to the position of Assembly Minority Leader.
+In January 2020, Barclay was elected to the position of Assembly minority leader.

-Early life, education, family, and law practice
+Early life, family, education, and law practice

+Barclay was born in Syracuse, New York, to H. Douglas Barclay and Dee Dee Barclay.
+His father, who served as U.S. ambassador to El Salvador and as chair of the Republican Conference in the New York State Senate, was "among the most influential Republicans in New York state during a 52-year political career".
+The Barclay family owns Douglas Outdoors, an Otsego County company that makes fishing equipment.

-Barclay was born in Syracuse, New York.
-He earned his B.A. from St. Lawrence University in 1992 and his Juris Doctor from Syracuse University College of Law in 1995.
-After graduating from law school he served as a clerk for Roger Miner, a judge in the United States Court of Appeals Second Circuit, in both Albany and New York City.
+Barclay earned his B.A. from St. Lawrence University in 1992 and his Juris Doctor from Syracuse University College of Law in 1995.
+After graduating from law school, he served as a clerk for Roger Miner, a judge of the United States Court of Appeals for the Second Circuit.

 Barclay is a partner in the law firm of Barclay Damon.
-His father is Hugh Douglas Barclay, a former U.S. Ambassador to El Salvador and a former chair of the Republican Conference in the New York State Senate.

-As of January 2020, Barclay and his wife Margaret reside on an 800-acre farm in Pulaski, New York.
-They are the parents of two sons, Harry and George.
-Nine generations of Barclays have resided in Pulaski.